Marcell Ozuna Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

+- Brewers pitchers combine to give up 120 total home runs at a rate of 1.2 per game (to rank 21st in baseball).

+- Teheran gets the start for the Brewers, his 10th of the season.
+He is 2-4 with a 4.01 ERA and 35 strikeouts through 51 2/3 innings pitched.

-- In his most recent appearance on Sunday, the right-hander went 5 2/3 innings against the Cincinnati Reds, giving up three earned runs while surrendering six hits.
+- In his last outing on Tuesday against the Philadelphia Phillies, the righty threw 4 2/3 innings, giving up four earned runs while surrendering seven hits.

-- The 30-year-old has an ERA of 3.79, with 6.2 strikeouts per nine innings, in 12 games this season.
-Opponents have a .296 batting average against him.
+- In nine games this season, the 32-year-old has a 4.01 ERA and 6.1 strikeouts per nine innings, while allowing a batting average of .238 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.